-Contaminants of concern evaluated in the transport simulations included selected metals and PFOA during the average condition with the pit-lake stage at an elevation of 690 feet MSL and during a 100-year flood.
-The results of the model showed that groundwater discharging to either the pit-lake or river exceeds water quality standards for chromium, cobalt, chloride, antimony, arsenic, cadmium, iron, lead, manganese, mercury, nickel, zinc, and PFOA.
+Contaminants of concern evaluated in the future transport simulations included selected metals and PFOA during the average condition with the pit-lake stage at an elevation of 690 feet MSL and during a 100-year flood.
+The results of the model showed that, in the future scenario where dewatering is discontinued, groundwater discharging to either the pit-lake or river exceeds water quality standards for chromium, cobalt, chloride, antimony, arsenic, cadmium, iron, lead, manganese, mercury, nickel, zinc, and PFOA.
+The modeling has not been updated to incorporate the most recent investigations results from Phase A and B, but as noted above, there are currently parameters in excess of surface water quality standards in monitoring wells located adjacent to the river and at the currently downgradient wells located in the southwestern area of the landfill adjacent to the quarry.

 Conclusions and Recommendations

-The focused RI was completed to characterize the waste material at the Site and to evaluate potential risk to current or likely future receptors.
+The focused RI was completed to characterize the waste material at the Site and to evaluate potential risk related to the waste to current or likely future receptors.
 The focused RI was completed in support of potential future remedial design.
-The focused RI included a review of Site background information and the results of the recent investigation on the Site and its surrounding properties.
+The focused RI includes a review of Site background information and the results of the recent investigation on the Site and its surrounding properties.

+Based on the existing and anticipated conditions, the MPCA has determined that additional waste management efforts are needed for the Freeway Landfill and Dump.
+A Focused Feasibility Study is being developed to assess a range of alternatives to address containment and/or treatment of the waste.
+The focused RI’s purpose was primarily to inform the development of a remedial design.
+The following paragraphs summarize additional investigation activities that are recommended.

 Waste Material Investigation

 The delineation of the extent of waste material present at the Site has been refined through the recent investigation activities.
 Neither the Dump nor Landfill were constructed as lined facilities and the waste material directly overlays native sediments or bedrock.
-The waste was observed in direct contact with perched groundwater.
-Concentrations of several contaminants, notably PFAS, 1,4 Dioxane, and metals were detected above drinking water or surface water standards in perched groundwater samples.
-Exceedances of these contaminants was likewise observed in results from samples collected in water table wells, demonstrating potential for contamination migration.
+The waste was observed to be in direct contact with perched groundwater.
+Concentrations of several contaminants, notably PFAS, 1,4-dioxane, and metals were detected above drinking water or surface water standards in perched groundwater samples.

-Based on the existing and anticipated conditions outlined above, the MPCA has determined that additional waste management efforts are needed for the Freeway Landfill and Dump.
-A Focused Feasibility Study is being developed to assess a range of alternatives to address containment and/or treatment of the waste.
-The focused RI’s purpose was primarily to inform the development of a remedial design.
 At this time no future waste material investigation tasks are recommended.

 Groundwater Investigation

-Potential wider concerns for current or future groundwater conditions are beyond the scope of the focused RI, but it is recognized that improved waste containment or removal from the Site will be an important source control/removal component when wider risk pathways are evaluated and addressed.
-Groundwater investigation activities were conducted during this focused RI, however additional tasks are recommended.
-These tasks include:
+The evaluation of potential wider concerns for current or future groundwater conditions are beyond the scope of the focused RI, but it is recognized that improved waste containment or removal from the Site will be an important source control/removal component when wider risk pathways are evaluated and addressed.
+Limited groundwater investigation activities were conducted during this focused RI.
+The following additional tasks are recommended to complete the groundwater investigation undertaken during the focused RI:

-Elevation survey of newly installed monitoring wells (and select existing monitoring wells without current elevation data) conducted by Minnesota Department of Natural Resources (MDNR).
+Survey the elevations of newly installed monitoring wells (and select existing monitoring wells to corroborate elevations)

-At least one additional round of groundwater samples collected from the entire monitoring well network.
+Collect at least one additional round of groundwater samples from the entire monitoring well network during a non-flood river stage.

-Multiple synoptic rounds of groundwater level measurements from the entire monitoring well network.
+Conduct at least two additional synoptic rounds of groundwater level measurements from the entire monitoring well network.

-Following the completion of the recommended tasks, a supplemental RI report may be needed to further evaluate the current and future groundwater conditions at the Site.
+Following the completion of the recommended tasks, a supplemental RI report will be prepared to further evaluate the current and future groundwater conditions at the Site.

 References